LeoArcher/MSDS696/README.md

 ## 2. Main achievements and problems
 ### a.
 Main achievements
-- Used new techniques not covered in the course: GeoJSON, folium, geopandas, masked word cloud
+- Used new techniques not covered in the course: GeoJSON, folium, geopandas, masked word cloud.
 - Practiced on obtain new data sets and how to clean/transform a new data set.
-- Successfully created a html file for the interactive map with layers to show event popups with details
+- Successfully created a html file for the interactive map with layers to show event popups with details.
 - Successfully analyzed the tweets collects for Denver and other cities.
 ### b.
 Main problems
 - The original GeoJSON file is too large to load in real time.
 I had to shrink it.
 - Cleaning datasets consumed the majority of the project time.
 - Right before submitting the project, the Twitter API is locked and I couldn't show the text anlytics results to compare different cities.

 ### c.
-What I learnt from this project
+What have I learnt from this project
-- Available data <> usable data.
+- Available data is far from usable data.
 Never make plans based on when we obtain the data.
 It needs to be cleaned, transformed, loaded first.
 - Data collecting and preparation did take 80% of a data scientist's time.
 - Text analytics is quite fun with very interesting results.
-(I saw people are talking more about giving bike as a gift rather than icy hazards on the road and the tweets are getting much more positive in the holiday season) However, I need to make the results more visually attractive.
+(I see people are talking more about giving bike as a gift rather than icy hazards on the road and the tweets are getting much more positive in the holiday season) However, I need to make the results more visually attractive.

 ## 3. Conclusions